Mithril Certificate Chain in depth

 Introduction

-A protocol that allows stakeholders in a Proof-of-Stake blockchain network to individually sign messages that are aggregated into a multi signature which guarantees that they represent a minimum share of the total stakes.
+A protocol that enables stakeholders in a proof-of-stake blockchain network to individually sign messages.
+These signatures are then aggregated into a multi-signature, ensuring that stakeholders collectively represent a minimum share of the total stake.

-The Stake Distribution of an epoch is computed by the Cardano Nodes at the end of this epoch.
-It will be usable from the beginning of the following epoch.
+The stake distribution of an epoch is computed by Cardano nodes at the end of each epoch.
+It becomes usable from the beginning of the following epoch.

-A way to certify the stake distribution used to create a multi signature is to verify that it has been previously signed in an earlier certificate.
-Then one can recursively verify that the earlier certificate is valid the same way.
-This process can be designed as a Chain of certificates: the Mithril Certificate Chain.
+The way to certify the stake distribution used to create a multi-signature is by verifying that it has been previously signed in an earlier certificate.
+Then, one can recursively verify that the earlier certificate is valid in the same manner.
+This process can be structured as a chain of certificates, known as the Mithril certificate chain.
+The first certificate in the chain is discussed below.

-As multiple certificates may be created during the same epoch (i.e. with the same stake distribution), it is sufficient to link to only one certificate of the previous epoch: this will allow faster verification times and it will also avoid network congestion.
+Since multiple certificates can be created during the same epoch using the same stake distribution, it is not necessary to link to all of them for verification.
+Instead, it is sufficient to link to only one certificate from the previous epoch.
+By doing so, the verification process becomes faster and helps avoid network congestion.

 Where the following notations have been used: